jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 On initialization, the `OutputStreamFactory` instantiates a `IOutputStream`.
-For the `DltOutput` and `TextOutput`, it gives also the `Split` and `Force` properties.
-The object is alive for all inputs.
+For the `DltOutput` and `TextOutput`, it gives also the `Split` and `Force` properties which are used to initialize the base object `OutputBase`.
+The `IOutputStream` object is alive for all inputs.
 This allows the ability to effectively concatenate files if the output template file name suggests so.

-When the `FilterApp` opens a file, it tells the `IOutputStream` of a new file through `SetInput`.
-If there is a file being processed, this is passed through to the `OutputStream.Close()` which closes the current file.
-In all cases, the name of the input file is remembered in the `IOutputStream` object.
+When the `FilterApp` opens a file for reading, it tells the `IOutputStream` of a potentially new file to write through `SetInput`.
+The `InputFormat` is used so the `IOutputStream` knows how to write the header and the packet if needed.

-On the first call to `IOutputWrite.Write`, the `OutputStream` is opened, which contains the name of the input file name as remembered, and the time stamp of the log message that is being written.
-The file name maps to `%FILE%` and the time stamp of the log line maps to `%CDATE%`, `%CTIME%`, `%CDATETIME%`.
-If the file as converted already exists, the `Force` flag is checked if it should be overwritten, or an exception is raised.

-As each packet is written, the `Length` of the stream is read, and compared to the `Split()`.
-It can be checked before a `Write()` to make sure the file doesn't exceed the `Size`.
-If a new file must be created, the `Split()` method is called, which increases the `%CTR%`.
-If the file name didn't change, then the `Split()` has no effect and returns `false`, and the file will grow.
-If it is expected that the file could split at some time, the `IOutputStream` can try again on its next `Write()` method invocation.

-The `OutputStream` should also map any `%VAR%` to the environment variable `VAR`.
-This allows the current user, home path, etc. to be expanded.
-If the resultant path name is relative, it is then relative to the current working directory.
-If the environment variable doesn't exist, it is replaced with an empty string.
+The `OutputBase` is responsible for parsing the file name as a template.
+It gets the `%FILE%` from `SetInput`, the `%CDATE%`, `%CTIME%` and `%CDATETIME%` from the first `Write` just before opening the file.
+The `%CTR%` is maintained internally.

+On the first call to `IOutputStream.Write`, the `OutputBase` will see that `OutputWriter.IsOpen` is `false`, and open the file with `OutputWriter.Open`.
+It is at this time the output file template can be evaluated by `OutputBase` (such as the time stamp in the `Write` call, and a previous call to `SetInput` for the file name).
+Subsequent writes just write to the file.

+The `DltOutput` will consider the `InputFormat` and either write the packet (if it is already `InputFormat.File`) or add a storage header and then write the packet.

+On disposing the `IOutputStream`, the underlying `OutputWriter` is also disposed.

 ##### 2.4.3.5.
 Logic for Splitting and Concatenating Output Files

-The `OutputStream` should maintain a dictionary of all files it has created.
+The `OutputBase` should maintain a list files it has created.
 If the file being opened doesn't exist on the file system, it is opened without error.

-If the file exists, and the file is not created by this instance previously, the `Force` flag is used if it should be overwritten, or if `false` then an exception should be thrown.
+If the file exists, and the file is not created by this instance previously, the `Force` flag is used if it should be overwritten with `FileMode.Create`, or if `false` then an exception should be thrown when `FileMode.CreateNew` is used.

-If the file was created by this instance, and it is the *last* file name as given by a call to `Split()`, it should always append, regardless of the `Force` flag.
-This allows to concatenate files.

-If the file was created previously by this instance and it is not the *last* name, it should abort with an error indicating a file name conflict which would overwrite a file just created.
-This rule is important, as a split file can still be logically thought of as a single file, and one shouldn't start appending to the middle of the file, which is likely to confuse the user.

-Note, the `OutputStream` is not responsible for modifying the packet data.
-If different data than what was decoded must be written (e.g. to add a storage header, or to remove a marker), this must be done by the `IOutputStream`.
-The instruction to split so that a packet is not split in between is the responsibility of the `IOutputStream`.
+After writing with `OutputBase`, it checks the length of data written with `OutputWriter.Length`, and if it exceeds the `Split` value, it can close the `OutputWriter` and increment the counter used for `%CTR%`.
+When a call to `SetInput` is given, the counter should be checked if it should be reset.
+If the new input template does not have a reference to `%FILE%` or `%CDATETIME%`, etc., then the counter should remain.
+Otherwise it should be reset to a value of one.
+This allows an input such as `file_%CTR%.txt`, which concatenates files and maintains an ever increasing counter.

+After `OutputBase` splits the file, and then opening the file a second time (which is by a subsequent `Write`), it should look up if the file to write was already created by this object.
+If it was, it should check if this was the *last* file in a chain and append to the file with `FileMode.Append`.
+It it did exist and is not the last file, it should abort as a file just created would appear if it was added in the middle (regardless of the `Force` flag).
+Note, some pathological cases could be made that lead to some confusing behavior, we rely on the users intuition here to not specify an order of inputs that confuse outputs.
+This use case allows to concatenate files.

 ##### 2.4.3.6.
 IOutputStream Object Lifetime